 The rankings reflect CEO perceptions of best and worst states for business based on a range of key measures.
-The Lone Star State’s dominance in this ranking is thanks to its hospitable business climate, top-notch workforce and high quality of life.
+The Lone Star State’s dominance in this ranking is thanks to its hospitable business climate, top-notch workforce and high quality of life in Texas.

 Texas was followed once again by Florida at No. 2, while North Carolina fell to No. 4, replaced by Tennessee at No. 3, and Indiana remained at No. 5.

 California again ranked at the very bottom on the list.
 According to Chief Executive, “The divergent fates of California and Texas are illustrated in a single development.
 Toyota is very happy that it yanked its sales and marketing operations from Southern California two years ago and consolidated its nationwide U.S. staff of 4,000 people at the new headquarters in the Dallas area.